Yoast/wordpress-seo/readme.txt

 = 11.7.0 =
 Release Date: July 23rd, 2019

 By now you probably know the 11.x releases of Yoast SEO are all about Schema.
-In this release, we’ve enabled the possibility to use to use a subset of HTML tags in the FAQ and HowTo blocks!
+In this release, we’ve enabled the possibility to use a subset of HTML tags in the FAQ and HowTo blocks!
 Find out all about Yoast SEO 11.7 in [our 11.7 release post](https://yoa.st/release-11-7)!

 Enhancements: